Filiq/thecatch2022-writeups/01-candidate-challenges/04-regex-crossword/README.md

 ![regex crossword](regex-crossword.png)

-The solution is simple, we need to solve the regex crossword clue.
+The solution is simple, we need to solve the regex crossword.
 You just need to know regex &#8203;:)

 ![regex crossword solved](regex-crossword-solved.png)